nycksw/ocd/README.md

 With the appropriate github SSH identity in place, I can do this:

-    which git || sudo apt-get install git-core git clone git@github.com:obeyeater/ocd.git ~/.ocd
-    ~/.ocd/bin/ocd-restore
+    curl https://raw.githubusercontent.com/obeyeater/ocd/master/.ocd_functions -o $HOME/.ocd_functions
+    source $HOME/.ocd_functions

-That clones my git repo and copies my entire environment into my home directory.
+That clones my entire dotfile git repo and allows me to copy the entire environment into my home directory.
+It also includes helper functions to easy identify system packages that should also be installed (or removed) based on a list also tracked in git, as a dotfile, ".favdebs".

-I also have another helper script to keep track of common packages I use across all my systems.
-It works like this:

-    sudo apt-cache update
-    sudo apt-get install `~/bin/ocd-missing-debs`

-Those simple steps eliminate 95% of the fiddling I used to do when moving into a freshly installed system.
+Those simple steps eliminate 98% of the fiddling I used to do when moving into a freshly installed system.
 The only remaining tweaks deal with differences between distributions or domain-specific configurations, and I write my dotfiles in such a way to accommodate those scenarios.
 For example, my .bashrc only contains things I'm reasonable sure are portable across all of the systems I use.
-For host- or domain-specific things, I do the following at the end of my common .bashrc:
+To handle host- or domain-specific configs, I do the following at the end of my main .bashrc:

     . $HOME/.bashrc_$(hostname -f)
     . $HOME/.bashrc_$(dnsdomainname)

-That way, settings are only applied in their appropriate context.
+This way, settings are only applied in the appropriate context.

 ## Managing changes

+### Workflow

+When I log in to a system that I haven't worked on in a while, the first thing I do is run `ocd-restore`.
+Any time I make a config change, I run `ocd-backup`.
+I also have helpers: `ocd-status` tells me if I'm behind the master, and `ocd-missing-debs` and `ocd-extra-debs` tell me if my system's packages differ from my basic preferences recorded in `$HOME/.favdebs`.

+### Example output

 If I change something on any of my systems, I can easily push the change back to my master git repository.
 For example: